jordanchives/readme-generator/README.md

-# Static Site Generator
+# README Generator

 ## Description

-The Static Site Generator is a Node.js application that generates static websites based on user-provided input.
+The README Generator is a Node.js application that generates READMEs based on user-provided input.
 It prompts the user with questions to gather information about the project and then generates a README.md file with the provided data.

 ## Table of Contents